jesusch10/bdp1-project/README.md

 tar -xvf bwa-0.7.15.tar
 cd bwa-0.7.15/
 make
-chmod 777 /data2/             # Change the permissions so the master and the nodes can read, write, and execute in the volume
+chmod -R 777 /data2/             # Change the permissions so the master and the nodes can read, write, and execute in the volume
 ```
 ## 2.5 Running a BWA test:
 In the `htc-instance`: